 Summary and Resources

 Where are you dreaming of right now?
 How long have you been thinking, “I’d love to take Mom there”?
-As you think about the things holding you back, what would actually happen if you just booked that trip?
+As you think about the things holding you back, what would actually happen if you just booked that trip and when traveling with Mom?

 Now that you’re (hopefully) inspired, here are some helpful resources to get you started!